Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 When Can You Take The LSAT?

 Once you’re confident in your abilities to master the test questions on the LSAT, it’s time to determine the best time for you to take this law school entrance exam.
-However, instead of asking yourself “when Can I take the LSAT?” think much more critically about “am I prepared to take the LSAT?”.
+However, instead of asking yourself “when can I take the LSAT?” think much more critically about “am I prepared to take the LSAT?”.

 Your performance on this entrance exam for law school bears weight on your application materials.